-Bombardier Recreational Products Inc. ("BRP") warrants its 2007 Ski-Doo snowmobiles from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. ("BRP") warrants its 2008 Ski-Doo snowmobiles sold by authorized BRP dealers (as hereinafter defined) in the fifty United States and Canada from defects in material or workmanship for the period and under the conditions described below.

-All genuine Ski-Doo parts and accessories, installed by an authorized BRP dealer (as hereinafter defined) at the time of delivery of the 2007 Ski-Doo snowmobile, carry the same warranty as that of the snowmobile.
+All genuine Ski-Doo parts and accessories, installed by an authorized BRP dealer at the time of delivery of the 2008 Ski-Doo snowmobile, carry the same warranty as that of the snowmobile.

-A GPS receiver may be supplied by BRP as standard equipment on certain 2007 Ski-Doo snowmobiles.
+A GPS receiver may be supplied by BRP as standard equipment on certain 2008 Ski-Doo snowmobiles.
 The GPS receiver is covered by the limited warranty issued by the GPS receiver's manufacturer and is not covered by this BRP limited warranty.